 marriage or long-term relationship is the most common problem

 associated with depression.
 Men tend not to cope with disagreements

 as well as women.
 Arguments can make men feel uncomfortable so

 they try to avoid disagreements and difficult discussions.

-but the man will try to avoid it.
-The partner then feels
+but the man will try to avoid disagreements.
+The partner then

-ignored and tries to talk about it more, which makes the man feel
+feels ignored and tries to talk about it more, which makes the man

-he is being nagged.
-So, he withdraws further, which makes his
+feel he is being "nagged".
+So, he withdraws further, which makes

 - Sex: when men are depressed,